25 Interoperability

 import Math from './math.js'

-These imports are primarily meaningful when translating Nex programs to the target platform.
-They tell the generated Java or JavaScript code which host symbols it should import.
+These imports are primarily meaningful when compiling or translating Nex programs to the target platform.
+They tell the JVM compiler or JavaScript generator which host symbols the program expects to use.

 25.2 import Versus intern